-If you are not funded through Title V, but wish to participate, please reach out to your state/jurisdiction Health Department to find out how you can collaborate with them to participate.
+All tribes are encouraged to apply.
+For other interested organizations not funded through Title V, but wishing to participate, please reach out to your state/jurisdiction Health Department to find out how you can collaborate with them to participate.
 For more information on Title V and to find your state contact, visit https://mchb.hrsa.gov/programs-impact/title-v-maternal-child-health-mch-block-grant